themanyone/FindAImage/README.md

 ## Python Dependencies

-To keep requirements from potentially messing up your default python setup, you might want to install and use `uv` to create a virtual environment.
+To keep requirements from potentially messing up your default python setup, and to speed things up, you might want to install and use `uv` to create a virtual environment.

 ```shell
 sudo dnf -y install uv